-The purpose of the Canadian Environmental Assessment Registry (the Registry) is to facilitate public access to records relating to environmental assessments and to provide notice of environmental assessments in a timely manner.
+The purpose of the Canadian Environmental Assessment Registry (the Registry) is to facilitate public access to records relating to EAs and to provide notice in a timely manner of assessments.
 The Registry consists of two components - an Internet site and a project file.